HadiaSaqib/sauce-demo-automation/README.md

 Run TestRunner.java

-Or execute using IntelliJ run button
+OR click Run button in IntelliJ

 📊 Reports